What does this program do?

 - HB-1-3550 - Direct Single Family Housing Loans Field Office Handbook

 USDA Rural Development’s Section 502 Direct Loan Program provides a path to homeownership for low- and very-low-income families living in rural areas, and families who truly have no other way to make affordable homeownership a reality.
 Providing these affordable homeownership opportunities promotes prosperity, which in turn creates thriving communities and improves the quality of life in rural areas.

 NOTE: Because citations and other information may be subject to change please always consult the program instructions listed in the section above titled "What Law Governs this Program?"
 You may also contact your local office for assistance.

-• eForms electronic application process, handout, and user guide
+- eForms electronic application process, handout, user guide and points of contact

-Effective April 1, 2019, the current interest rate for Single Family Housing Direct Home Loans is 3.50% for low and very low income borrowers.
+Effective July 1, 2020, the current interest rate for Single Family Housing Direct Home Loans is 2.50% for low and very low-income borrowers.

 USDA RD State Office

 Community Programs Staff

 Business Programs Staff